Hertzole/scriptable-values/README.md

 4. Open Window/Package Manager
 5. Click `+`
 6. Select `Add package by name...` or `Add package from git URL...`
-7. Paste `se.hertzole.scriptable-values` into name
+7. Paste `se.hertzole.scriptable-values` into the name field
 8. Click `Add`

 ### Unity package manager through git
 1. Open up the Unity package manager
-2. Click on the plus icon in the top left and "Add package from git url"
+2. Click on the plus icon in the top left and "Add package from git URL"
 3. Paste in `https://github.com/Hertzole/scriptable-values.git#package`
-   You can also paste in `https://github.com/Hertzole/scriptable-values.git#dev-package` if you want the latest (but unstable!) changes.
+   You can also use `https://github.com/Hertzole/scriptable-values.git#dev-package` if you want the latest (but unstable!) changes.

 ## 🛠 Usage

 ### Scriptable Values

 ![Scriptable value](https://github.com/Hertzole/scriptable-values/assets/5569364/241cdba9-222f-46dd-b09a-70dd63891014)

 Scriptable Values allow you to have a single value across multiple objects and listen to its changing events.
 There are scriptable values for all primitive C# values and most standard Unity types that you can use out of the box, but it's not difficult to create your own.